Avrig

 Avrig ([aˈvriɡ]; Freck/Fryck, Transylvanian Saxon: Freck/Fraek, Felek) is a town in Sibiu County, Transylvania, central Romania.
-It has a population of 12,815 and the first documents attesting its existence date to 1346.
+The first documents attesting its existence date to 1346.
 It officially became a town in 1989, as a result of the Romanian rural systematization program.

 Demographics

-At the 2011 census, 95.6% of inhabitants were Romanians, 2.1% Hungarians, 1.5% Roma, and 0.5% Germans (Transylvanian Saxons).
+At the 2011 census, Avrig had 12,815 inhabitants, of whom 95.6% were Romanians, 2.1% Hungarians, 1.5% Roma, and 0.5% Germans (Transylvanian Saxons).
+At the 2021 census, the town had a population of 12,534; of those, 86.45% were Romanians.

 Administration and local politics

 Town council

-The town's current local council has the following multi-party political composition, based on the results of the votes cast at the 2020 Romanian local elections:
+The town's current local council has the following multi-party political composition, based on the results of the votes cast at the 2024 Romanian local elections:

 Geography

 The town administers four villages: Bradu (Gierelsau; Fenyőfalva), Glâmboaca (Hühnerbach; Glimboka), Mârșa and Săcădate (Sekadaten; Oltszakadát).
 It is situated in the historical region of Transylvania.

 It lies on the left bank of the river Olt (at the mouth of the Avrig River), close to the Făgăraș Mountains, at about 26 km from Sibiu on the road towards Brașov.
 It is the main starting point for the trekking routes in the western part of the mountains, and also on access point at a great number of chalets in the mountains: Cabana Poiana Neamțului, Cabana Bârcaciu, Cabana Ghiocelul.